NSombekke/DL2-GVP/Blogpost.md

 #### Including Bert for protein prediction
 We incorperate two levels of intergrating a BERT protein language model into the model, in order to boost the performance on the Residue Identity (RES) dataset.
 Amino acid substitution prediction is crucial for protein engineering.
 We use a new dataset extracted from PDB structures to classify amino acid identities based on surrounding structural environments, divided by protein topology classes.
-The first level consists of using the BERT amino acid embedding 'nn.Embedding'
+The first level consists of using the BERT amino acid embedding ${nn.Embedding}`

 ...